 If you lost your home due to a major disaster, you may qualify for an insured mortgage.
 You can use the mortgage to rebuild your home or to buy another one.
 It must be a single family home and your main residence.

 How does disaster mortgage insurance work?

 The mortgage insurance for disaster victims program helps homeowners recover by making it easier to get a mortgage.
-The program is also known as Section 203(h).
-It’s offered by the Federal Housing Administration (FHA).
+The program is offered by the Federal Housing Administration (FHA).

 FHA mortgage insurance is not free.
 You must pay a premium upfront and regular monthly premiums with your mortgage payment.

 You don't have to make a down payment.
 You do have to pay closing costs and prepaid expenses.

 Find More Information on the No Down Payment Program

 Tax Relief in Disaster Situations

 The Internal Revenue Service (IRS) offers special tax help to individuals and businesses hurt by a major disaster or emergency.

 Get Your Tax Refund Faster After a Disaster